hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 ### 01/07/23:

-Search by genre functionality added: links added to genre elements in Album Detail and Album Index, clicking renders Album Index filtered by clicked genre.
+Filter index by genre functionality added: links added to genre elements in Album Detail and Album Index, clicking renders Album Index filtered by clicked genre.

+Fixed bug where no user logged in breaks Album Detail view.
+Filter index by artist functionality added as per genre filter above.

 ## Main Features & Fixes before rehost:
 - Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)